-Apple’s streaming music service celebrated its first anniversary last month and has amassed over 15 million subscribers to date.
+Apple’s streaming music service is now a mainstay in many iFolks device portfolios.
+To date, Apple Music has amassed over 25 million subscribers and counting.
 However, for a company servicing over 1 billion active devices, 15 million is a mere fraction of Apple’s customers.

 If you are among those who have held off giving Apple Music a chance, there has never been a better time than now.
-The service has dramatically improved over the past year, and a major overhaul to Apple Music is slated for iOS 10.
-Most importantly, the Music app will see a much needed redesign to address complaints about the app’s confusing user interface and bloated design.
+The service has dramatically improved over the past couple of years, and a major overhaul of Apple Music happened with iOS 10.
+Most importantly, the Music app saw a much-needed redesign to address complaints about the app’s confusing user interface and bloated design.

-It’s obviously in Apple’s best interest to make the getting started process as easy as possible and they have done just that.
-The first time you open up the Music app on a new iPhone or iPad you will be greeted with a message asking if you want to join Apple Music.
-If you have dismissed the message before you can find the option to sign up for the service in the For You section of the app.
+Apple makes the getting started with Apple Music as easy as possible.
+The first time you open up the Music app on a new iPhone or iPad, a message greets you asking if you want to join Apple Music.
+If you dismissed the message before, you find the option to sign up for the service in the For You section of the app.

 If you have never subscribed to Apple Music before, you can give the service a try for 3-months free of charge.
 Just tap the option to start 3-month free trial in the For You section.
 Next, you need to choose a membership type between student, individual or family.
 Pricing for each tier is $4.99, $9.99 and $14.99 respectively per month.

-Once subscribed, you will be guided through the initial setup where you will choose a few genres and artists you like.
-This is the first step of the service’s tailoring process which will continue the more you use Apple Music.
+Once subscribed, Apple guides you through the initial setup and you choose a few genres and artists you like.
+This is the first step of the service’s personalization and music taste tailoring process.
+And it never stops!
+Apple continues to personalize your Music the more you use Apple Music.

 Using Apple Music

-As mentioned, Apple has received plenty of flak about the Music app’s confusing layout.
-Thankfully, this will be fixed in iOS 10 but you can still dive into Apple Music now as long as you know a few basics.
+As mentioned, Apple received plenty of flak for the Music app’s initial and very confusing layout.
+Thankfully, this is fixed in on iOS10 and later but if you’re using an older iOS, you can still dive into Apple Music now as long as you know a few basics.

-It seems Apple has fixed a lot of these issues and has promised to make the experience even better in iOS 10.
-However, it would still be a good idea to have your personal digital library backed up somewhere other than iTunes.
+It seems Apple has fixed a lot of these issues and has promised to make the experience even better in iOS 10 and 11.
+However, it always a good idea to have your personal digital library backed up somewhere other than iTunes.
 Lastly, the ability to command Siri to begin playing any song in the Apple Music catalogue is an excellent and unique touch to the service.